Bias & Statistics

 Humor about statistics is nearly as widespread as lawyer jokes – and perhaps for good reason.
 Playwright George Bernard Shaw touched on a problem with statistics when he quipped: of those who make a habit of eating, very few survive.
 Even simple averages can be just as challenging because humans can be accurately described as having, on average, one breast and one testicle.
 It seems disagreement - and claims of bias - reach a peak when statistics are used to defend a particular belief.

 So if straightforward statistical statements have the capacity to confuse or misrepresent can this branch of mathematics ever be used to determine the facts of a matter?
-We will explore this question from the perspective of human biases; and the finding may surprise you.
+We will explore this question from the perspective of human biases.

 To start there are a multitude of statistical traps ready to snare the unwary amateur.
 For these there are many entertaining books and websites available - a couple of book examples* being: The Art of Thinking Clearly by Rolf Dobelli and The Signal and the Noise by Nate Silver.
 But we will be looking at the gaffes that are routinely made by professional statisticians and scientists.
 These errors are distinct from those made by amateurs and they typically flourish from a single blunder: the conscious and sub-conscious pursuit for connections and associations that corroborate the argument they are making (also see our Topics: What is Unbiased Reasoning and the link: Other People's Thinking.